true-myth/true-myth/README.md

 [this blog post]: http://www.chriskrycho.com/2017/collection-last-auto-curried-functions.html

 (As a closely related note: True Myth does not currently supply curried variants of the functions.
 There are a *lot* of good options out there for that; both [lodash] and [Ramda] have tools for currying existing function definitions.
-It also profoundly complicates writing the type signatures for these functions, since neither TypeScript nor Flow can easily represent auto- curried functions – unsurprisingly, given they're uncommon in JavaScript.
+It also profoundly complicates writing the type signatures for these functions, since TypeScript cannot easily represent auto- curried functions – unsurprisingly, given they're uncommon in JavaScript.
 Using Ramda or lodash to get curried versions of the functions may be a huge win for you in your codebase, though!)

 [Ramda]: http://ramdajs.com
 [lodash]: https://lodash.com